PHYSICAL EXERTION: INTERMEDIATE+ / TECHNICAL ABILITY: ADVANCED

 The Monarch Crest Enduro is based in Salida, CO – about 3 hours from the Denver airport.
 Take a look below at the expected 5-day itinerary, and get psyched!

 Expected Itinerary- Monarch Crest Enduro

 Day One: We’ll meet in Salida, CO at 6pm on the first night to get bikes set up and have a welcome dinner (and beers) for everyone.
 For those flying into Denver, expect a 2.5 hour drive into the mountains.
 Hit the sack early, it’s going to be a BIG four days of riding ahead.

 Day Four: Double shuttle day!
 Today we’re going to put your skills and stamina to the test, with a combo of shuttles that should be on every mountain biker’s bucket list: Greens Creek and Fooses Creek.
-Each trail drops about 4,000 feet over 7 miles, so expect some rowdy high country riding and a full day of effort that totals about 30 miles.
-This is one of our biggest downhill days with Chasing Epic, and we can’t wait to show you the goods.
+Expect some rowdy high country riding and a full day of effort that totals about 30 miles with 8000′ of crazy downhill.
+This is one of our biggest days with Chasing Epic, and we can’t wait to show you the goods.

 Day Five: Today is departure day, but that doesn’t mean we’ll take it easy on you.
 Today we’re going to shuttle up the Methodist Mountain trails, which sit just south of town.
-We’ll add a “bonus” 1500+ vert with the morning shuttle and all told it’ll be about 12-15 miles with almost 4,000 feet of descending; it’ll be the perfect way to top off an amazing four days of riding!
-Expect to be done around 2:00 this afternoon, which should give you time to head back to Denver and catch an evening flight home.
+We’ll add a “bonus” 1500+ vert with the morning shuttle and all told it’ll be about 12-15 miles with another 3,500 feet of descending; it’ll be the perfect way to top off an amazing four days of riding!
+Expect to be done around noon, which should give you time to head back to Denver and catch an evening flight home.